-Shiny object syndrome is a big problem in real estate.
-But the most consistent agent always wins.
-So, choose your prospecting system and stick to it.
+The most consistent agent always wins, so choose your prospecting system and stick to it.

 If a lead contacts you, they expect to hear from you.

-Be the agent that's always there and you’ll automatically beat the herd.
+Be the agent who’s always there, and you’ll automatically beat the herd.

 If you’re like most of us, a big part of the dream is to have more time and energy for the things that really light you up.

 But most agents who set out to build a real estate business haven’t built that into the plan.
 They end up with a revolving door of team members and have to outwork the business problem du jour.
 But it doesn’t have to be that way.

 For experts in automation, a motivating factor is saving time.
 By eliminating manual work through automation, you can free up time to focus on the activities that actually drive revenue.